I’m about to embark on a big challenge….I’m about to commit to buying ‘noThing’ for a year.

-Buy Nothing Day was founded in Vancouver, Canada by artist Ted Dave in September of 1992.
-And then promoted by Ad Busters magazine.
-For the first four years, it was observed in September but eventually made it’s way to being recognized on the Friday after American Thanksgiving (the day is infamously known as Black Friday).
+Buy Nothing Day was founded in Vancouver, Canada by artist Ted Dave in the September of 1992.
+It was then promoted by Ad Busters magazine.
+For the first four years, it was observed.
+Eventually, it made it’s way to being recognized on the Friday after American Thanksgiving (the day is infamously known as Black Friday).

-For anyone who has seen what happens in the US during the Black Friday sales, it’s pretty clear why it’s time that we take a step back and look at ourselves, our behavior, our consumerism and contemplate, all of the Black Friday madness.
+For anyone who has seen what happens in the US during the Black Friday sales, it’s pretty clear why it’s time that we take a step back and look at ourselves, our behavior, our consumerism and contemplate.
+All part of the Black Friday madness.

-So I have been observing Buy Nothing Day on Black Friday in protest for several years now, but honestly, it’s not much of a challenge for me.
+So, I have been observing Buy Nothing Day on Black Friday in protest for several years now.
+Honestly, it’s not much of a challenge for me.
 It’s pretty easy to go one day without buying anything.

 Plus, I have already done more extreme challenges in the past.